-The trajectory of the Joban Line express train "Hitachi", which has been at the mercy of the times but has played a role in connecting the Pacific coast of Tohoku [Miyagi Prefecture and Fukushima Prefecture]
+The trajectory of the Joban Line Limited Express "Hitachi," which has played a vital role in connecting the Pacific coast of Tohoku despite being tossed about by the times [Miyagi Prefecture and Fukushima Prefecture]

 table of contents